-Diffusionist accounts see romantic nationalism not so much as a product of domestic, endogenous processes, as in the classical modernist theories for example of Ernest Gellner (1983).
-Rather, it represents a cultural frame that travels independently of how far modernity has already advanced locally.
-This perspective was pioneered by Kedouri (1960), who deplored the spread of romantic nationalism because it eventually brought an end to the relative peace that had prevailed in multi-ethnic empires.
-It was central to Anderson's account of the "modular" nature of nationalism, which is "capable of being transplanted ... to a great variety of social terrains, to merge and be merged with a correspondingly wide variety of political and ideological constellations" (Anderson 1991: 4; chapter 7), leading from the early republican versions developed in the Americas to the language based popular nationalisms of the romantic era, to the top-down, imperial nationalisms of the late 19th century all the way into the various revolutionary or fascist blends of the 20th.
-Building on Anderson, Brubaker's (1996) constructivist approach sees nationalism as a flexible mode of social classification that can be adopted by different actors for varying political ends.
+Modernist accounts see Romantic nationalism as a product of domestic, endogenous processes, as in the classical theories of nationalism, for example of Ernest Gellner (1983).
+For diffusionist scholars, by contrast, cultural frames such as nationalism travel independently of how far modernity has already advanced locally.
+This perspective was pioneered by Kedourie (1960), who deplored the spread of Romantic nationalism because it eventually brought an end to the relative peace that had prevailed in multiethnic empires.
+It was central to Anderson's account of the "modular" nature of nationalism, which is "capable of being transplanted . . . to a great variety of social terrains, to merge and be merged with a correspondingly wide variety of political and ideological constellations" (Anderson 1991, p.
+4; see also chap.
+7), leading from the early republican versions developed in the Americas, to the languagebased popular nationalisms of the Romantic era, to the top-down, imperial nationalisms of the late 19th century, all the way into the various Marxist or fascist blends of the 20th.3 Building on Anderson, Brubaker's (1996) constructivist approach sees nationalism as a flexible mode of social classification that can be adopted by different actors for varying political ends.
 Political scientist Timur Kuran (1998) models the spread of nationalism between individuals as a contagion process propelled forward by social influence mechanisms.
-In the humanities, cultural historian Joep Leerssen (e.g., 2006; 2013; 2020) has studied romantic nationalism extensively, arguing that it spread through a complex network of personal connections that crisscrossed the political and language communities of the 19th century.
+In the humanities, cultural historian Joep Leerssen (e.g., 2006, 2013, 2020) has studied Romantic nationalism extensively, arguing that it spread through a complex network of personal connections that crisscrossed the political and linguistic communities of the 19th century.

-&lt;sup>†† There is also related work on the global spread of the nation-state (see for example Strang 1990; Strang 1991; Wimmer and Feinstein 2010)
+&lt;sup>3 There is also related work on the global spread of the nation-state (see, e.g., Strang 1990, 1991; Wimmer and Feinstein 2010).